A Doll's House (1973 Losey film): Production

-The cinematographer was Gerry Fisher, who had a long professional relationship with Losey beginning in the mid-1960s during the director's British period and including such titles as Accident (1967), The Go-Between (1971), and Don Giovanni (1979).
+The cinematographer was Gerry Fisher, who had a long professional relationship with Losey beginning in the mid-1960s during the director's British period, including Accident (1967), The Go-Between (1971), and Don Giovanni (1979).

 Adaptation

 Ibsen's three-act play was adapted to a screenplay by Losey in collaboration with British dramatist David Mercer.
 The original text takes place in a single room in a single day, but the Mercer/Losey version is expanded.
 Much of the expository dialogue of Act I is converted into an extensive prologue.
 Events that are only discussed by the actors in the Ibsen play – such as the early friendship of Nora and Kristine, the romance and breakup of Kristine and Krogstad, the life-threatening illness of Torvald, and the death of Nora's father – are all fleshed out in full separate scenes at the start of the film.

 The one-room setting of Ibsen's original is a deliberate device suggestive of Nora's isolation and her imprisonment within her marriage.
-In the film, however, multiple locations outside the Helmer house are used for visual explication, and to lend dramatic emphasis to plot points.
-Even within the house, the camera moves from room to room, revealing not just the physical comforts of their home but also its confining nature – its "deadly insularity".
-The combined effect of Losey's alterations have been praised by some critics for giving the work a comprehensively cinematic quality, and make it "a film rather than a photographed play".
+In the film, however, multiple locations outside the Helmer house are used for visual explication, lending dramatic emphasis to plot points.
+Even within the house, the camera moves from room to room, revealing the physical comforts of their home and its confining nature – its "deadly insularity".
+The combined effect of Losey's alterations have been praised by some critics for giving the work a cinematic quality and making it "a film rather than a photographed play".

-Losey intended his added scenes to step beyond a plain visualization of Ibsen's dialogue and achieve artistic merit in their own right.
+Losey intended his added scenes to achieve artistic merit in their own right.
 Critic Colin Gardner has commented on one example at the start of the film: "just as we see Nora and Kristine skidding excitedly across the surface of the pond, we also spot a static, black-coated figure lurking ominously outside the teahouse in the exact centre of the shot (i.e. at the spatial vanishing point).
 This turns out to be Krogstad, steeling himself for his fateful rejection by Kristine.
 The sweet purity of youth is thus already tainted by the acrid taste of the social outcast – the future man of vengeance – and the source of Nora's own financial enslavement."

 Other critics found Losey's bold changes to be off-putting, even blasphemous.
 Writing in The New York Times, Nora Sayre complained bitterly that the film had been "fattened with feeble lines and even short scenes that the old genius didn't write".